fvmformal/fvm/concepts/README.md

 ## Contents

-- [``transactions_deprecated``](transactions_deprecated): a first example of how to increase the abstraction level at which to write properties, but it requires extra VHDL code in the PSL file and doesn't seem to scale well to multi-cycle transactions, so it is kind of a dead end.
-It will remain here for historical reasons, since it is also good to know what didn't work
 - [``parameterized_sequences``](parameterized_sequences): an example of how we can define a sequence with parameters, and afterwards when can assign values to those parameters in the properties we define reusing the sequence.
 This is a better way of increasing